Sunil Rane: Political career

 Rane began his political career in 1998 by joining the Bharatiya Janata Party.
 In the years 2006-2019, he was the General Secretary for the Mumbai unit of the party, 1997-2000 he was Vice President of Bharatiya Janata Yuva Morcha, Maharashtra State.
 He has contested elections of MLA in Shewri constituency in 2004 and from Worli constituency in 2014.
 In 2019 he won the Borivali seat by 95,021 votes by defeating Kumar Khillare of the Indian National Congress.

 Educational Establishment

 Atharva Group of Institutes was established in the year 1998.
 It has Atharva College of Engineering, approved by AICTE, DTE & affiliated with Mumbai University, and Atharva Institute of Management Studies which is approved by AICTE, DTE & affiliated with Mumbai University.
 Rane founded Atharva Foundation in the year 2016 to provide quality education for all and help the not-so-privileged sections of society.

 Women Empowerment and Safety

 Atharva Foundation works towards the upliftment of the less fortunate women in India.
 They take care of the education of girls who are not able to complete their graduation or have to drop out because of financial problems.

 Healthcare

 Rane has been taking various healthcare activities and initiatives in his constituency via various medical programs.

 Sports

-Sunil Rane's Atharva foundation provides the right kind of support, awareness, and interest to sportsmen that helps them to shine worldwide in the sports field at the grassroots level.
+Sunil Rane's Atharva Foundation provides support to sportsmen at the grassroots level.